mrmatho/7dt-slides/pages/ai-4.md

 layout: center
 ---

+# Perspective Taking

+When we have complex ethical situations, we can only fully explore the issue if we think about the **perspectives** of all the people involved.

+- What is important to each person?
+- How do they feel about the situation?
+- What impact does the situation have on them?

+---
+layout: center
+zoom: 1.3
+---

 # Stakeholders

 You might have noticed that the people who experienced harm were not the same as those who experienced benefit.
 Anyone affected by an action is called a **stakeholder**.